Executable choreography: Executable vs. non-executable choreography

 In almost all applications the business logic must be separated into different services.
 The orchestration represents the way that these services are organized and composed.
 The resulting service can be integrated hierarchically into another composition.

-Service choreography is a global description of the participating services, which is defined by exchange of messages, rules of interaction and agreements between two or more endpoints.
+Service choreography is a global description of the participating services, which is defined by the exchange of messages, rules of interaction and agreements between two or more endpoints.
 Choreography employs a decentralized approach for service composition.

 In industry, the concept of choreography is generally considered to be non-executable.
-Standards, such as those proposed by the Web Services Choreography Description Language, present the choreography as a more formal model to describe contracts between autonomous entities (generally distinct organizations) participating in a composition services analyzed globally.
+Standards, such as those proposed by the Web Services Choreography Description Language, present the choreography as a more formal model to describe contracts between autonomous entities (generally distinct organisations) participating in a composition of services analyzed globally.
 From this perspective, the composition itself must be implemented centrally through the different orchestration mechanisms made available by companies: naive code composition or the use of specific orchestration languages and engines such as BPEL (Business Process Execution Language), rule engines, etc.

 In the area of academic research, the concept of executable choreography is proposed as a method of no longer having the contractual part and the actual part of code as two different artifacts that can be non-synchronized or require subjective interpretations.
 Examples are "An Executable Calculus for Service Choreography" or "An executable choreography framework for dynamic service-oriented architectures".
 Few of these approaches have also had a practical impact, often at the level of articles or, at the very least, research projects.
 The real breakthrough of the blockchain in recent years has brought even more to the attention of the academic community and industry, the concept of "smart contract", which can be seen as a particular form of executable choreography.